tolulonge/FootballFixtures/README.md

 # FootballFixtures
-This is an android application that loads current football fixtures, get a list of popular competitions and also view their fixtures
+This is an android application that loads current football fixtures, gets a list of popular competitions and also view their fixtures.